Aehteshaam-Shaikh/Ted-Talk-views-prediction/README.md

 **Execution Instructions**

-1. TO run on your local system:
+1. To run on your local system:

 * Step I: Use this command to install required libraries: pip install -r requirements.txt